Standard Terms and Conditions of Delivery for AMF Bruns GmbH & Co. KG, Conveyor Technology Division

 XIV.
 Arbitration - Place of jurisdiction - Place of performance - Passage of risk

 (1) All disputes arising in connection with this contract or its validity shall be ruled on finally and conclusively in accordance with the arbitration code of the German Institute for Arbitration (DIS), with any recourse to the courts of law being excluded.

 (2) The arbitration proceedings shall be held in Hamburg.
 There shall be three arbitrators.
 If the customer has its registered office in a non-German-speaking foreign country, the arbitration proceedings shall be held in English.

 (3) Unless otherwise specified in the order confirmation, the place of our registered offices shall be the place of performance.

-XIII.
+XV.
 Severability clause